What I Loved:

-How I felt: I really enjoyed this book, but I did disengage a bit when the writing focused on the Irish wars.
+I really enjoyed this book, but I did disengage a bit when the writing focused on the Irish wars.
 I felt like it pulled me out of the story a bit.
+Outside of those portions, I thoroughly enjoyed this book.
+It was beautifully written with wonderful characters that I connected to.
+I loved the mystical element mixed with the real-life making this book part fantasy and part historical fiction.

 I tried to explain this book to my husband and didn’t do it very well.
 I hope to do better for you!